How to Mount S3 bucket on EC2 Linux Instance

 In Ubuntu or Debian

-Step-3:- Clone s3fs source code from git.
+Step 3:- Clone s3fs source code from git

-Step-4:- Now change to source code directory, and compile and install the code with the following commands:
+Now change to source code directory, and compile and install the code with the following commands:

-Step-6:- Getting the access key and secret key.
+Step 6:- Getting the access key and secret key.

-You will need AWS Access key and Secret key with appropriate permissions in order to access your s3 bucket from your EC2 instance.
-You can easily manage your user permissions from IAM (Identity and Access Management) Service provided by AWS.
-Create an IAM user with S3 full access(or with a role with sufficient permissions) or use root credentials of your Account.
+Create an IAM user with S3 full access(or with a role with sufficient permissions) or use the root credentials of your Account.
 Here we will use the root credentials for simplicity.

-Go to AWS Menu -> Your AWS Account Name -> My Security Credentials.
-Here your IAM console will appear.
-You have to go to Users > Your Account name and under permissions Tab, check whether you have sufficient access on S3 bucket.
+You have to go to Users > Your Account name and under the permissions Tab, check whether you have sufficient access to the S3 bucket.
 If not, you can manually assign an existing “S3 Full-Access” policy or create a new policy with sufficient permissions.

-Now go to Security Credentials Tab and Create Access Key.
-A new Access Key and Secret Key pair will be generated.
-Here you can see access key and secret key (secret key is visible when you click on show tab) which you can also download.
-Copy these both keys separately.
+Here you can see the access key and secret key (the secret key is visible when you click on the show tab) which you can also download.
+Copy these keys separately.

 Note that you can always use an existing access and secret key pair.
-Alternatively, you can also create a new IAM user and assign it sufficient permissions to generate the access and secret key.
+Alternatively, you can also create a new IAM user and assign sufficient permissions to generate the access and secret key.

-Step-8:- Change the permission of file
+Step 8:- Change the permission of the file

-Step-9:- Now create a directory or provide the path of an existing directory and mount S3bucket in it.
+Now create a directory or provide the path of an existing directory and mount S3bucket in it.

-If you have a simple bucket without dot(.) in the bucket name, use the commands used in point “a” or else for bucket with dot(.) in bucket name, follow step “b”:
+If you have a simple bucket without a dot(.) in the bucket name, use the commands used in point “a” or else for the bucket with a dot(.) in the bucket name, follow step “b”:

 a) Bucket name without dot(.):